How much do you value your ability to communicate, be part of a team or manage your time effectively? Do you recognise these as important skills?

 These types of skills include: communication, resilience, empathy, problem-solving, time management, leadership, flexibility, responsibility and self-motivation (to name a few).

-As explored in our previous blog post ‘What is the Public Sector?’, there are many different areas which make up the public sector:
+As you will probably already know, there are many different areas which make up the public sector:

 - Local Government